code-jacob/TOPyCA/README.md

 - postprocessing can be done when optimization is running
 - code is more comprehensible
 - possibility to change parameters manually when running, for example target volume fraction, penalization factor etc.
+- possibility to restart optimization from specified iteration
 - easily add new manufacturing constrains
 - it can be modified and used for shells or 2D/axisymmetry as well
 - for small cases the most time consuming part is start up of code_aster, the solution of linear static and calculation of densities takes only a second